IceHe/lib/auth/oauth-2-in-action.md

 ……

-It’s important that this value be saved to a place in our application that will still be available when the call to the `redirect_uri` comes back.
+It's important that this value be saved to a place in our application that will still be available when the call to the `redirect_uri` comes back.
 _Remember, since we're using the front channel to communicate in this stage, once we send the redirect to the authorization endpoint, our client application cedes control of the OAuth protocol until this return call happens._
 We'll also need to **add the state to the list of parameters sent on the authorization URL**.